Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description and criteria

-Each exam will consist of theoretical and practical development questions of medium or long length.
-The exams are designed to evaluate students' understanding of theoretical concepts, their ability to apply knowledge in practical contexts, and their analytical skills.
+Each exam will consist of theoretical and practical essay questions (of medium to long length).
+These exams will assess theoretical concepts, the practical application of knowledge, and analytical skills.

-Written exam 1 (35%): This partial exam covers topics 1-6.
-It will include between 6-10 theoretical-practical questions aimed at assessing the knowledge acquired.
-A minimum score of 4 out of 10 points is required to save the mark until the June-July exam period and average it with the second written exam.
+- Partial exam 1 (35%): This written exam will cover topics 1-6.
+It will include between 5 and 10 theoretical and practical questions to assess acquired knowledge.
+A minimum score of 4 out of 10 is required to hold the mark until ordinary and extraordinary final assessment periods and to average it with the partial exam 2.

-Written exam 2 (30%): This partial exam covers topics 7-12.
-It will include between 6-10 theoretical-practical questions aimed at assessing the knowledge acquired.
-A minimum score of 4 out of 10 points is required to save the mark until the June-July exam period and average it with the first written exam.
+- Partial exam 2 (35%): This written exam will cover topics 7-12.
+It will include between 5 and 10 theoretical and practical questions to assess acquired knowledge.
+A minimum score of 4 out of 10 is required to hold the mark until ordinary and extraordinary final assessment periods and to average it with the partial exam 1.

 Learning outcomes assessed: 1, 2, 3, 4, 5, 6, 7, 8.